 With 1st UK, our advisors are experienced in financial planning for retirement and can help you work out if any equity release schemes are suitable for your situation and if so, the most affordable and sensible way to release cash from your property.

 How Saga Equity Release Funds Can Help Your Family In Retirement

 Depending on which plan you choose, you could release a tax-free lump sum for any purpose.
 Most large sums released through lifetime mortgage products are used for home improvements; however, Gloria Barker, head of Saga Products explained to Your Money, a lot of their customers are seeing their homes as assets to fund later life, rather than as assets to be left as an inheritance.

 However, a significant number of Saga customers are releasing large sums and increasingly gifting those to relatives.
 So instead of leaving money behind from your estate, retirees are choosing to unlock some of the cash accumulated in property wealth to enjoy with their families before they’re gone.

 Lifetime mortgages are not without risks and do need professional financial advice before you can enter into an agreement with any equity release company.

-1st UK are experienced advisors and whole of market equity release brokers able to provide a wealth of knowledge and help you plan for retirement or release funds in retirement.
+1st UK are experienced advisors and whole of market equity release and over 55 home reversion plan brokers able to provide a wealth of knowledge and help you plan for retirement or release funds in retirement.